 Your heart rate during exercise, as well as at rest, can tell you a lot about how fit you are—and perhaps even some other things about your health.
-Here’s the lowdown on your heart rate.
+Here's what to know about your heart rate.

 Resting heart rate, or pulse, refers to the number of times your heart beats per minute when you are at rest.
 Though a normal range is 50 to 100, most people’s hearts beat 60 to 80 times a minute.
 Above 100 is considered a rapid pulse, called tachycardia; an unusually slow resting heart rate is called bradycardia.

 Resting heart rate varies from person to person and over the course of the day, due to genetics and other factors.
-Your heart rate is faster when you get excited, anxious, or angry or if you are in pain or have a fever.
+Your heart rate is faster when you get excited, anxious, or angry; it's also elevated if you are in pain or have a fever.
 And it rises temporarily if you smoke or drink a lot of alcohol or coffee.

 On the other hand, your resting heart rate slows during sleep and tends to be lower if you are very fit.
 Certain medical conditions, such as thyroid disease, and some medications may affect resting heart rate.